-Your computer includes an integrated webcam, located at the top of the display.
+Your computer may include an integrated webcam, located at the top of the display.
 The webcam is an input device that allows you to capture and share video.
+Preinstalled CyberLink YouCam software provides new features that expand the webcam experience.